illdefined/integrity-scrub/README.md

 This tool might delete all your data and summon a seal.
 Use it at your own risk.
 The seal will demand fish.

-If you are not using a filesystem with copy‐on‐write semantics or data journalling, you should probably rely on dm-integrity’s data journal.
+If you are not using a filesystem with copy‐on‐write semantics (e.g. btrfs) or data journalling (e.g. ext4 with `data=journal`), you should probably rely on dm-integrity’s data journal.